 Tanzania as a country did not have experience in mine closure issues until recently when some of the mines started closing.
-Almost all regulatory bodies did not have capacity to handle mine closure issues.
+Almost all regulatory bodies did not have the capacity to handle mine closure issues.
 Only one gold mining project has been properly decommissioned so far.

-At the workshop we learned about decommissioning practices elsewhere around the globe and also had the opportunity to share our own experience through MTL, so it helped the participants to deepen the understanding of mine closure and to develop diverse alternatives of mine closure.
+At the workshop, we learned about decommissioning practices elsewhere around the globe and also had the opportunity to share our own experience through MTL, so it helped the participants to deepen the understanding of mine closure and to develop diverse alternatives of mine closure.